Special Needs Trusts In New Jersey: An Overview

 As part of their estate planning, many families wish to provide money and other assets to loved ones with disabilities.
 However, without taking the proper legal steps, such a gift can make your family member ineligible for needs-based government benefits such as Medicaid and Supplemental Security Income.

 There is a way to provide money to a disabled or incapacitated person without making him or her ineligible for government benefits.
-At the law office of J. Jeffrey Press, P.A., in Parsippany, our attorneys do special needs planning for families throughout northern New Jersey.
-Call 973-323-2654 to discuss your specific circumstances.
+At J. Jeffrey Press, P.A., attorney J. Jeffrey Press handles special needs planning for families throughout northern New Jersey.

 How Should Your Trust Be Structured?